 To meet the needs of students entering the University with Course Code S on Math Placement Test, or with credit for 050.
 In addition, students placing at Course Code R, and who need Math 148, must take 104 prior to enrolling in 148.
 Completion of Math 104 is required for entry into some degree granting colleges.

-Intermediate Algebra, 3rd edition, Johnson & Steffensen, (Harper Collins) most of chapters 2 - 8
+Intermediate Algebra, 3rd edition, Johnson & Steffensen, (Harper Collins) most of chapters 2 - 8, 9.1-9.2

-This is new for Autumn 1994, replacing the Phillips, Butts and Shaughnessy text.
+First used Autumn 1994, replacing the Phillips, Butts and Shaughnessy text.

 (Over for Topics and Sample Syllabus)